 Q: Can I get married in Vegas?

 The Gay Chapel of Las Vegas is the city's only gay-owned-and-operated ceremony chapel.
-The chapel can accommodate up to 100 guests.
 Couples can choose from many themed wedding packages including beach party, disco, Egyptian, Gothic or Elvis Blue Hawaii wedding.
-Services are available including limousines, flowers, photography and video services.
+Services are available including limousines, flowers, photography and video.